 Restart your Laptop:

 It’s the most basic one.
 The windows often do not load correctly and cause hardware or software malfunction as it is supposed to.
 So what you need to do is shut the laptop off for a few minutes and then switch it back on.
-It should function normally, but if you find it hasn’t done the job you wanted, I suggest you repeat the procedure.
+It should function normally, but I suggest you repeat the procedure if it hasn’t done your desired job.

 If the keyboard appeared to be as if it was dead due to windows not loading correctly after restarting, it should be working perfectly.